sonic-net/SONiC/doc/BGP/BGP-route-aggregation-with-bbr-awareness.md

     - Remove aggregated address in the bgp container and remove address in state DB.
 3. Enable BBR feature in config DB:
     - In config DB, find out all addresses that has bbr-required equals true and generate aggregated addresses in the bgp container then update state DB with active state.
-        - if aggregate-address-prefix-list is not None, append aggregated address to the prefix list.
+        - if aggregate-address-prefix-list is not empty string, append aggregated address to the prefix list.
-        - if contributing-address-prefix-list is not None, append aggregated address to the prefix list with prefix length filter.
+        - if contributing-address-prefix-list is not empty string, append aggregated address to the prefix list with prefix length filter.
 4. Disable BBR feature in config DB:
     - In config DB, find out all addresses that has bbr-required equals true and remove aggregated addresses in the bgp container then update state DB with inactive state.
-        - if aggregate-address-prefix-list is not None, remove aggregated address from the prefix list.
+        - if aggregate-address-prefix-list is not empty string, remove aggregated address from the prefix list.
-        - if contributing-address-prefix-list is not None, remove aggregated address from the prefix list.
+        - if contributing-address-prefix-list is not empty string, remove aggregated address from the prefix list.
 5. The bgp container restarted:
     - First, the bgp container will clean the addresses in state DB and then the bgp container will process all existed config one by one according to 1~4.